Vedroid/jv-philharmonic/README.md

 In this project used N-tier architecture with DB layer, DAO layer, Service layer and Controllers layer. <br>
 Project was developed according to SOLID principles with authorization and authentication.

-#### UML diagram that describes the relationship between the entities.
+#### UML diagram that describes the relationship between the entities

 <img src="https://github.com/Vedroid/images-in-readme/blob/main/project_philharmonic_uml.png" alt="project_philharmonic_uml" width="600"/>